2020 Reading Challenge: Interview with Goodreads Power Reader James Cudney

 Follow James Cudney here:

-Kelly Brakenhoff is an author of eleven books and an ASL interpreter.
-She divides her writing energy between two series: cozy mysteries set on a college campus and picture books featuring Duke the Deaf Dog.
-The mother of four young adults and a hunting dog, and grandma to a growing brood of perfectly behaved grandkids, Kelly and her husband call Nebraska home.
+Kelly Brakenhoff is the author of 15 books and a seasoned ASL interpreter.
+She splits her writing energy between two series: cozy mysteries set on a college campus and children’s books featuring Duke the Deaf Dog.

-8 thoughts on “2020 Reading Challenge: Interview with Goodreads Power Reader James Cudney
+8 thoughts on “2020 Reading Challenge: Interview with Goodreads Power Reader James Cudney”

-1. It is lovely to see Jay featured here and learn more about his reading habits and organisational skills.
+It is lovely to see Jay featured here and learn more about his reading habits and organisational skills.

-2. Kelly,
+Kelly,

 Great interview.
 You’ve given me a lot to consider.